camilothorne/pytorch_demos/README.md

 #### Attention Mechanisms

-1) Classical self-attention layer (a.k.a. [hierarchical attention](https://aclanthology.org/N16-1174/)).
+1) Classical self-attention (a.k.a. [hierarchical attention](https://aclanthology.org/N16-1174/)).
-   In this case the so-called context $c$ becomes a vector:
+   We use it to implement attention on top of traditional RNN-based models over documents $d$ represented as sequences $w_1,\dots,w_t$ of words.
+   In this version $h_i$ refers to the state of a hidden recursive unit at word/time $i$, for $0 \leq i \leq t$.
+   The attention context $c$ becomes a $t$-dimensional vector that measures the contribution of each word $i$ in $d$ to the model's decision.
+In this setting, usually $c$ is fed into a softmax classification layer.

   $$
   \begin{align}